tonethar/IGME-430-Fall-2024/exercises/xhr-review.md

 ## III.
 Instructions
 GOAL: To get the basics of this working
-1. When the "Get a random quote!" button is clicked, show a quote!
+1. **When the "Get a random quote!" button is clicked, show a quote and its author!**
     - the `id` of the button is `"btn-random"`
     - the `id` of the `<div>` where you can put the quote is `"content"`
     - the data file of quotes is located at `data/quotes-data.json`